TTG Consultants

 Accountability, coupled with monetary incentives, also can be an effective engagement tool, provided the incentives reward the right results.
 If not, a disengagement backlash can follow.

-An example of this was a client's telesales group, which had been accountable and incented only on the number of calls made rather than on sales.
-The supervisor's view was, "if enough calls are made, the law of averages will apply and a sufficient number of sales will be profitable to make my bottom line budget."
+An example of this was a telesales group, which had been accountable to and incented on the number of calls made, rather than on revenues produced.
+The supervisor's view was, "If enough calls are made, the law of averages will apply and a sufficient number of sales will be profitable to make my bottom line budget."
 However, profitability had been poor, since the telesales staff tended to pitch only the easy-to-sell, low-priced merchandise.
-The telesales staff was happy with its incentive plan, but was being blamed for the problem and thus was disengaging.
+The telesales staff was pleased with its incentive plan, but was being blamed for the profitability problem and thus was disengaging.
 Members were thinking the department soon may be re-staffed or discontinued.
-With some training in up-selling techniques, as well as installation of an up-sell rewards system, employees became re-engaged and performance improved quickly.
+With some training in up-selling techniques, as well as the installation of an up-sell rewards system, employees became re-engaged and performance improved quickly.

 Thus, to maintain happy, engaged employees, it's vital that individual accountability be established to measure the "right" performance, with rewards that are proportional to results.